Koba Entertainment: Franklin the Turtle

 Franklin the Turtle is a Canadian/American children's television series, based on a series of books by Brenda Clark (illustrator) and Paulette Bourgeois (writer).
 The television series was named after its main character, Franklin the Turtle.
 In the Canadian French version, the cartoon shorts are presented with the title character of Benjamin and a similar theme song.

 Franklin’s Family Christmas Concert

 Franklin's Family Christmas Concert originally toured Canada in 2006, and again in 2008.
 This live musical production featured Franklin, Fox, Bear, Beaver and others as they throw a Christmas party celebrating the season.

 The show was produced by Koba Entertainment, and was presented by Paquin Entertainment.

 Franklin & The Noble Knights

 Franklin & the Noble Knights was developed and toured Europe in 2009.
-It will be touring in Canada in early 2010.
+It was touring in Canada in early 2010.
 The show sees Franklin on a quest to recover sister Harriet’s stolen golden necklace.
 He is joined by his friends Bear, Snail, Beaver, Fox, and Rabbit.

 The show was produced by Koba Entertainment and presented by Paquin Entertainment.